 About David Louis Klein

 I love to find beauty and capture it with my camera.
 I love to move the camera with an open shutter to create beautiful light paintings.
 And occasionally I hold the camera still.
-All to capture beautiful images I can use to design prints for fashion.

 My Dad was a clothing salesman and his older brother painted in his retirement.
 My Mom's parents were also in the clothing business.
 And my Mom's Dad's brother, my great Uncle Stanley Fleischer, studied architecture at UC Berkeley in the 1920's, then moved back to LA and went to work at Warner Brothers as an Arti Director and went on to have a career there until he died too young at age 70.
 My Mom's mom studied theatre and acting at USC in the 1920's.
 And my son is a professional Illustrator/Concept Artist so you get the picture here that art and clothing run in my family!